 There is so many beautiful things to do in the Faroe Islands that you’ll actually struggle to find a starting point.
 I mean, the Faroe Islands are a gorgeous little country, perched in between Iceland and Scotland in the North Atlantic that is just too incredible to miss!

 These volcanic islands are a picture-perfect place to explore, especially as the landscape feels so unspoilt, cared for and totally pristine. 😍

 I’m already itching to go back to the Faroe Islands, it really was just stunning.
 One of the best ways I’ve found to describe the islands is like an Iceland without even a fraction of the visitors.
 Whilst exploring the island, I almost felt like we were the only ones here – it felt so idyllic and dreamy!

-Anyway, before I ramble on anymore, I wanted to share a map I created to help you plan some of the best places you should visit.
+Anyway, before I ramble on anymore, I wanted to share a map I created to help you plan some of the most beautiful things to do in the Faroe Islands.